 Most fabrics get their colour from azo-aniline dyes.
 These chemicals can induce severe skin reactions, particularly in children who are allergic to them.

 Putting new clothes through the wash flushes out the extra dye that can otherwise end up on your skin or on your other garments.

 Another reason to wash new clothes is formaldehyde, a known carcinogen.
-Manufacturers use formaldehyde resin on clothing to stop them wrinkling and to prevent the growth of mould and mildew during the shipping process.
+Manufacturers use formaldehyde resin on clothing to stop them from wrinkling and to prevent the growth of mould and mildew during the shipping process.

 These chemicals are irritating to the skin, eyes, and nose.
-They can spark full-blown allergic reactions, especially in those with sensitive skin, and are a nightmare for people with conditions like eczema.
+They can spark full blown allergic reactions, especially in those with sensitive skin, and are a nightmare for people with conditions like eczema.

 Even if you only purchase clothes made with natural fibres, you still have to wash them.
 Experts say even 100% cotton garments are treated with potentially irritating chemicals before being sold.

 2. Because new clothes are icky

 Don’t forget, your clothes have been through many hands and may have been tried on by any number of people at the store.
 Clothes end up on dirty stockroom and change room floors.
 Ever tried on clothes when you're sweaty?
 Or haven't washed your hands?
 Well, so has everyone else!
 And, yes, your new dress could be carrying other peoples’ germs.

 Scientists have found respiratory secretions, yeast, and even faecal germs lurking in new clothes.
 Contaminated clothing can cause diseases like fungal infections, diarrhoea, MRSA, hepatitis A, salmonella, athlete’s foot, and scabies.
 Another thing you can get from wearing unwashed new clothes?
 Lice.